Localization in Objective-C

 • You make changes to the original storyboard, such as adding or removing something.

-• BOOOOM!
-The changes will not be made to the localized version of the storyboard.
+• The changes will not be reflected in the localized version of the storyboard.

 Since Xcode doesn’t keep the storyboards in sync, localizing early will result in tremendous amount of extra work.
-Each change has to be done in each localized version…and that is just baaaaad.
+Each change has to be done in each localized version.
+Too bad.

 Luckily, I found this great Python script that keeps your storyboards in sync: